DLMedeiro/war-frontend/README.md

 Logged in players will have access to their profile information, where they can edit details regarding their account *In process*

-Only users will have access their specific account information.
+Only users will have access to their specific account information.

 User specific functionality will not be accessible to Non-registered users.

 ### User Story

 As a player I should be able to:
-1. Play War with or without an Account
+1. Execute game play with or without an Account
 1. Have access to game instructions with or without an Account
 1. Create an account
 1. Edit or delete my account only after account creation *In process*
 1. Play with others on my device or against a computer

-1. Execute game play based on instructions
+###  Model Design
 #### useraccounts:

 Stores a player’s profile information.